Reince Priebus Denies U.S. Officials Briefed Trump On Controversial Russia Report

 “What I can tell you is that I was there and these crazy accusations ... were never discussed,” he told hosts Matt Lauer and Meredith Vieira.

+“It’s all fake news.
+It didn’t happen,” Trump said about the memo.
+“It was a group of opponents that got together ― sick people ― and they put that crap together.”

+A senior U.S. official with knowledge of the meeting said a summary of the unverified reports was given to the intelligence leaders for added context, but never discussed during the briefing, according to a Wednesday NBC News report.

-Priebus said BuzzFeed’s controversial Tuesday publication of the unsubstantiated 35-page dossier, which also alleges Trump engaged in sexual acts with Russian prostitutes in a Moscow Ritz-Carlton, was the first time he had heard of the allegations.
+Priebus said Wednesday that BuzzFeed’s controversial publication of the unsubstantiated 35-page dossier, which also alleges Trump engaged in sexual acts with Russian prostitutes in a Moscow Ritz-Carlton, was the first time he had heard of the allegations.

 “This is not an intelligence document,” Priebus said, citing the “handwritten page numbers in the corners” of the report as “proof.”

-Note: This article has been updated with more background information on the Russian hacking scandal and Trump’s comments.